AubreyLaPlante/AubreyLaPlante/README.md

 - 👀 I’m interested in studying earthquakes, tsunamis and natural hazard mitigation.
 - 🌱 I’m currently learning how to detrend DEMs via Fast Fourier Transforms and Fast Wavelet Transforms, to remove noise and map seafloor faulting in the Japan Trench.
 - 💞️ I’m looking to collaborate on dynamic rupture modeling.
-- 📫 You can reach me at my personal website, aubreylaplante.weebly.com .
+- 📫 You can see more of my research and personal contact information on my personal website, aubreylaplante.weebly.com .

 <!---
 AubreyLaPlante/AubreyLaPlante is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.